wpj/julienne/core/julienne/README.md

 await generator.generate();
 ```

-Write the site's pages and resources to disk.
+Write the site's pages and files to disk.

 ### dev(options)